Communications from School

-The school’s website is also a source of information including upcoming events, the weekly afterschool activities schedule, copies of forms, letters that have been sent to the school community and homework for elementary classes.
+The school’s website is also a source of information including upcoming events, the weekly afterschool activities schedule, and copies of forms.

 Middle School Communication

 As students become increasingly independent, communication patterns change, requiring parents and school to make adjustments.
 Communication between parent(s), teachers and student continues to be fundamental to student success.
 In the middle school we have the following communication tools:

 - The student's planner is a central communications tool, linking student, teachers and parents.
 The planner "belongs" to all of these parties, so students, who tend to seek more privacy in middle school years, must share their planners with parents.
 Parents are advised to review the planner nightly or weekly to keep up with homework assignments and completion records as represented by H's for missing or late homework assignments.
 Research has shown that students' success is impacted positively when parents continue to be interested in students’ learning through the middle school years.
 Some students will need parents to sign the planner nightly as part of the Organization Plan.
 The planner is a great place to write simple notes to teachers.
 Jupitergrades is an online information-management system that the middle school uses to communicate about homework, attendance and other important information.
 Jupitergrades will be explained as school begins to familiarize students and families with how it works.
 We expect all families to be familiar with and use Jupitergrades.
 If there is a conflict between a signed homework assignment in the planner and a posted assignment on Jupitergrades, students should follow the planner.

 - The FSA website is a source of information, including upcoming events and the weekly afterschool activities schedule.

 - Important announcements to families—either the middle school as a whole or to a particular class—are sent via email.